2023-24 LexPreLaw application cycle is open.

 Selection Process

 LexPreLaw slots will be filled on a first-come, first-selected basis.
 The earlier all required application materials are submitted, including two recommender assessments, the better the applicant's chances of being selected.
 Applicants will identify the Group to which they are applying on the application.
-When all slots in the LSAT Prep and Admission Counseling Group are filled, pending applicants for that Group will be automatically considered for available slots in the LSAT Prep Only Group.
+When all slots in the Admission Counseling Group are filled, pending applicants for that Group will be automatically considered for available slots in the LSAT Prep Only Group.
+When all slots in the LSAT Prep Only Group are filled, pending applicants for the Group will be automatically considered for available slots in the Financial Assistance Only Group.

-- LSAT Prep and Admission Counseling Group: The first 50 applicants to submit all required documents and select this Group as their preference will receive a Kaplan online LSAT course and comprehensive law school admission counseling, in addition to ongoing access to financial education, law school informational resources, and financial assistance from AccessLex.
+• Admission Counseling Group: The first 50 applicants who submit all required documents and select this Group as their preference will receive a Kaplan online LSAT course and comprehensive law school admission counseling, in addition to guided access to informational resources, and financial assistance from AccessLex.

-- LSAT Prep Only Group: The first 75 applicants to submit all required documents and select this Group as their preference will receive a Kaplan online LSAT course and ongoing access to financial education, law school informational resources, and financial assistance from AccessLex.
+• LSAT Prep Only Group: The next 125 applicants who submit all required documents and select this Group as their preference will receive a Kaplan online LSAT course, guided access informational resources, and financial assistance from AccessLex.

 The sooner all required documents are submitted, the better the applicant's chance of being selected for LexPreLaw.